Skip to Content

 It’s topped with balsamic vinegar which gives it a sweet and sour flavor.
 If you’re not a fan of red sauce (or want to try something different), the Princesa is for you!

-If you are vegan and are looking for vegan dough, Pizza Venezia serves that with an additional fee of US$10.
+If you are vegan and are looking for vegan dough, Pizza Venezia serves that with an additional fee of $10.

-Most pizza places in Sayulita will ask you to choose your own toppings and in Venezia, a big pizza only costs US$4.
+Most pizza places in Sayulita will ask you to choose your own toppings and in Venezia, a big pizza only costs $6.

 For deliveries, you can try Pizzas Ron (I live next to it!).
-Other pizza houses include Tratorria Toscana (right by the selfie street) and El Italiano by Punta de Mita highway which also offers delivery.
+Other pizza houses include Tratorria Toscana (right by Flag Street) and El Italiano by Punta de Mita highway which also offers delivery.

 sayulita vegetarian restaurants